Faithlife/CodingGuidelines/sections/csharp/editorconfig.md

 csharp_indent_switch_labels = false
 ```

-We used to use `csharp_indent_switch_labels = false` but recently decided to stick with the default.
+We historically did not indent `switch` statement `case` labels, but we now [use the default style](https://github.com/Faithlife/CodingGuidelines/issues/12).

 ```
 csharp_indent_labels = one_less_than_current